Wycliffe's Bible: Non-Wycliffite Bibles

 Historian James Morey, looking at "all Middle English poetry and prose that consisted largely of biblical material" wrote that "when taken as a whole nearly all of the Old and New Testaments exist in Middle English before the Wycliffites began their project in the 1380s,"  though "these contents are idiosyncratic and eclectic."
-For Morey, "the Wycliffites are 'first' in their coordinated efforts to produce a complete scholarly English Bible" and their project was characterized by "care, prestige, and organization"  rather than operating in a vernacular vacuum.
+For Morey, "the Wycliffites are 'first' in their coordinated efforts to produce a complete scholarly English Bible" and their project was characterized by "care, prestige, and organization" but did not operate in a vernacular vacuum.

 Paues' Middle English New Testament

-In 1904, Anna Paues published manuscripts of an unknown third translation of the New Testament (missing most of the Gospels) in Northern and Southern Middle English, including two sets of translations of the Catholic epistles from ca. 1388.
+In 1902 and 1904, Anna Paues published manuscripts of an unknown third translation of the New Testament (missing most of the Gospels) in Northern and Southern Middle English, extant in multiple manuscripts, including two sets of translations of the Catholic epistles.
+The dialect and orthography of the earliest manuscript indicates a date in the late 1300s, with language features of North East Herefordshire, However historian Andrew Kraebel has found that the manuscript text is based on three different prior sources, no longer individually extant, from different locations and independent of the Wycliffite efforts; parts may pre-date the Wycliff Early Version.

 Powell's Gospels and Epistles

 Margaret Joyce Powell (1916) edited the non-Wycliffite Middle English commentary and translation of the Gospels of Mark and Luke, and the Pauline epistles, in Northern Midland Middle English dating them to the late 1300s.
 According to scholar of English Andrew Kraebel, "Nothing about these works indicates that they are Lollard productions."